George Frideric Handel

 Handel started three commercial opera companies to supply the English nobility with Italian opera.
-In 1737, he had a physical breakdown, changed direction creatively, and addressed the middle class and made a transition to English choral works.
+In 1737, he had a physical breakdown, changed direction creatively, addressed the middle class and made a transition to English choral works.
 After his success with Messiah (1742), he never composed an Italian opera again.
 His orchestral Water Music and Music for the Royal Fireworks remain steadfastly popular.
 One of his four coronation anthems, Zadok the Priest, has been performed at every British coronation since 1727.
-Almost blind, he died in 1759, a respected and rich man, and was given a state funeral at Westminster Abbey.
+He died a respected and rich man in 1759, aged 74, and was given a state funeral at Westminster Abbey.

-Handel composed more than forty opere serie over a period of more than thirty years.
-Since the late 1960s, interest in Handel's music has grown.
+Interest in Handel's music has grown since the mid-20th century.
 The musicologist Winton Dean wrote that "Handel was not only a great composer; he was a dramatic genius of the first order."
-His music was admired by Classical-era composers, especially Mozart, Haydn and Beethoven.
+His music was admired by Classical-era composers, especially Haydn, Mozart and Beethoven.